About The Ship & Castle

 The Ship and Castle is located next to Portsmouth’s Historic Dockyard and on the Waterfront.
 With views across the harbour, and HMS Warrior prominently in view, you’re only a short walk away from the ever popular retail quarter of Gunwharf Quays.

-We are well renowned for our superb carvery which is served 7 days a week.
-The rest of our extensive menu is freshly cooked and includes many traditional home-made dishes, as well as other family favourites.
+We are well renowned for our Sunday carvery, this and the rest of our extensive menu is freshly cooked and includes many traditional home-made dishes, as well as other family favourites.
 We are able to cater for a large amount of people so we welcome small tables and coach parties alike.

 A Little History… For centuries, the importance of Portsmouth Harbour has been paramount to the continued success of the British Empire.
 Many monarchs built castles in the immediate vicinity to protect this national asset, at one time the largest industrial site in the world.
 The pub’s name, therefore, could not be more appropriate, being placed in between the ships and the castles.